rimmertzelle/published-books/challenges/chapters/ch_3_js_async.md

 # JS asynchronous

 ## Github repo
 For the next lesson we are going to work with the following github [repo](https://github.com/HZ-HBO-ICT/my-second-monolith).
 This is een application within a node environment.
+If you watch closely, you can see somewhat simalarities compared to a Laravel application.

 Please try to answer the following answers
 1. What is routing and where to find it in this example?